-- Note Error-producing faults in the entire process may be mitigated by additional data quality assurance techniques as may be required.
-These may include application tests for critical data (for example, by flight check); the use of security, logic, semantic, comparison and redundancy checks; digital error detection; and the qualification of human resources and process tools, such as hardware and software. - 2.1.3.1 Quality checks should be implemented to ensure compliance with product specifications contained in Chapter 5. - 2.1.3.2 When the same data is duplicated in different aeronautical information products, consistency checks should be undertaken.
+Note - Error-producing faults in the entire process may be mitigated by additional data quality assurance techniques as may be required.
+These may include application tests for critical data (for example, by flight check); the use of security, logic, semantic, comparison and redundancy checks; digital error detection; and the qualification of human resources and process tools, such as hardware and software.

+2.1.3.1 Quality checks should be implemented to ensure compliance with product specifications contained in Chapter 5.

+2.1.3.2 The service provider shall ensure the consistency of aeronautical data contained in different aeronautical information products.